-Welcome to the placeholder website of Jason Towers, an Australian writer and illustrator.
+Welcome to the brief and rarely-updated website of Jason Towers, an Australian writer and illustrator.
 Not the one that sings, or any of those other ones on Facebook.

 Batrisha and the Creepy Caretaker

-Feast your eyes on the cover of Dillon Naylor’s new Batrisha book.
+Feast your eyes on the cover of Dillon Naylor’s new Batrisha book, published February 2022.

 HAH?!